Radu Câmpeanu: Life in exile in France

 On 30 July 1973, with financial help on behalf of his family from abroad (more specifically, from Switzerland and France), Câmpeanu (at that time aged 55) managed to leave communist Romania for Paris, France alongside his first wife, Monica Papadopol, and their son, Barbu.
 The three were ransomed in exchange for approximately 10,000 USD.

 Câmpeanu remained very active amongst Romanian exiles in Western Europe up until 1990, when he returned to his home country in the wake of the Romanian Revolution of 1989.
 While he was away in exile in France, he would lead such anti-communist and anti-totalitarian organisations as the Community of Romanians in France (Comunitatea românilor din Franţa), the National Romanian Council (Consiliul Naţional Român), and the Union of Free Romanians (Uniunea Mondială a românilor liberi).
 He was subsequently awarded French citizenship upon personal request, three years after his initial arrival in France, while not forfeiting his native Romanian one in the process.
 This later allowed him to be a member of the Union for French Democracy (UDF), a center-right and liberal political party which was presided by former French President Valéry Giscard d'Estaing.

 On the occasion of an interview given in March 2010 for the Romanian documentary project "Capete Înfierbântate 13-15 iunie 1990", Câmpeanu stated that he was invited at party meetings and political debates in the Parliament of France by the Union for French Democracy as an ordinary member.
 Furthermore, he also stated that he was subsequently invited at political debates in the House of Commons in London, United Kingdom, thereby enjoying the overall civilised atmosphere from there.

 Return to post-1989 Romania and late political career

 Câmpeanu returned to Romania in early January 1990, right after the Romanian Revolution of December 1989.
-He immediately set out to re-found the National Liberal Party, alongside other former liberals who had been incarcerated by the Communist authorities, such as Dan Amedeo Lăzărescu, Sorin Bottez, Ionel Săndulescu, Nicolae Enescu, and Dinu Zamfirescu.
+He immediately set out to re-found the National Liberal Party (PNL), alongside other former liberals who had been incarcerated by the communist authorities, such as Dan Amedeo Lăzărescu, Sorin Bottez, Ionel Săndulescu, Nicolae Enescu, and Dinu Zamfirescu.

-Câmpeanu ran against Ion Iliescu in the 1990 Romanian presidential election, on behalf of the PNL while being at the same time endorsed by the UDMR and PER.
+Câmpeanu ran against Ion Iliescu in the 1990 Romanian presidential election, on behalf of the PNL while being at the same time endorsed by the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ) and the Ecologist Party of Romania (PER) respectively.
 He finished second with 10.64%, or 1,529,188 votes.
 Subsequently, he retained the honorific title of "1990 Founding President" of the party and was a member in the Central Political Bureau of the PNL up until his death in October 2016.